gordowuu/GORGGLES/README.md

 - AWS credentials configured (Administrator or required IAM privileges)

 Steps:
-1. Update variables in `infra/terraform/variables.tf` or via `terraform.tfvars`
+1. Optionally create `infra/terraform/terraform.tfvars` using the example
+2. Ensure `$env:AWS_PROFILE` (or environment variables) are set for your account
-2. Initialize and apply:
+3. Initialize and apply:

 ```powershell
 cd infra/terraform